payoyo5150/Thinkpad-L530-Hackintosh/README.md

 But removing the whitelist using a custom bios flashed with an SPI programmer would be wayyyyy better and maybe easier.
 I flashed the card using linux on another laptop with no PCIe whitelist.

-Ar9280 needs AirPortAtheros40.kext from High Sierra for Mojave and above.
-Airdrop legacy (with Macs but not with iPhones) works for me.
-I suppose you could get a Dw1560 in half-mini otherwise, but I haven't tried.

 TO BE CONTINUED